 Natural population growth, i.e., the balance of births and deaths, has picked up in 2004, partly linked to immigration, and remained at that relatively high level till 2006 with 3,600.
 In 2007 the positive balance halved versus 2006 and turned into a negative balance in 2009 (-1,000).
 This was, however, only a transitory negative balance.
-In 2010 births surpassed deaths by 1,543.
-(Table 18, Figure 15)
+In 2010 and 2011 births surpassed deaths (by 1,630).
+(Table 19)

 The number of naturalisations is declining rapidly since 2003.
-In the course of the year 2010, 6,100 foreigners adopted the Austrian citizenship, i.e., 0.7 percent of all foreigners of the year 2010.
-This is the lowest rate since the late 1970s.
+In the course of the year 2011, 6,700 foreigners adopted the Austrian citizenship, i.e., 0.7 percent of all foreigners of the year 2011.
+This is almost the same value as 2010 and the lowest rate since the late 1970s.
 The decline is propelled by two forces - the reform of the citizenship law (2005) and the end of the echo effect of the immigration wave of the early 1990s.
 To acquire Austrian citizenship has become very difficult for immigrants because of the requirement, in case of marriage with an Austrian, of 5 years of marriage, a minimum period of residence in Austria (6 years) as well as financial means to support oneself.